AskAlexSharov/cv/content/_index.md

 ---
 title: CV
 ---
-# Alex Sharov
+## Alexey Sharov

-Had great mix of Programmer, SRE and VP of Engineering workloads.
-It required permannent improvement of Hard and Soft skill set.
-In one hand I'm Polyglot with administration skills of different DB's, MQ and Search Engines, in another - lead that did speed-up release processes, built geo-distributed teams, worked on buisiness priorities.
+{{% face %}} Had great mix of Programmer, SRE and VP of Engineering workloads.
+It required permanent improvement of Hard and Soft skill set.
+In one hand I'm Polyglot with administration skills of different DB's, MQ and Search Engines, in another - lead that did speed-up release processes, built geo-distributed teams, worked on business priorities.

 During 5 years with my current company I passed long way from small-funded startup to $5B part of Alibaba Group.
-Now I'm full-of-energy and passionate to learn Blockchain in-depth, looking for complex tech challenges and remote work.
+Now I'm full-of-energy to learn Blockchain in-depth, Starving for complex tech challenges and remote work.

 {{% grid %}}